 In recent years the Greater Vancouver Zoo has been open between 9 am and 7 pm from April to September, and from 9 am to 4 pm from October to March.
 In 2020, however, perhaps because of COVID019, hours of operation in the summer were 9 am until 6 pm (with last admission at 5 o’clock).
 For the most up-to-date hours, see the zoo’s official website.

 The zoo is located at 5048-264th Street in Aldergrove, just past Langley in the Fraser Valley, about a one-hour drive from Vancouver when traffic is good.

 You’ll need a car to get to the zoo as there is no public transit, and you’ll want to avoid rush hour traffic going to and from Vancouver.

-Below are the Greater Vancouver Zoo’s admission prices not including taxes as of the summer of 2020.
-(Note: Rates may vary and they sometimes go down in the slower winter season.)
+Below are the Greater Vancouver Zoo’s admission prices not including taxes as of December in 2020.
+(Note: Rates may vary and they sometimes go up in the busier summer season.)

 - Adults (18-64): $28.00